predicted-response-decoding/individual-difference-analysis/README.md

 ## How to use

 Execute plot.py.
-The result picture was stored in `result/` directory.
+The result pictures will be stored in `result/` directory.

 | Option | Description                                               | Choice         |
 | ------ | --------------------------------------------------------- | -------------- |